-- Passing score on USMLE Step 1, Step 2CK, Step 2CS and Step 3 - o Please note: Step 3 is not required for graduates of U.S. medical schools - Graduates of Canadian medical schools must pass all 3 steps of USMLE.
-Canadian examinations are not recognized for H-1B purposes. - Applicants participating in the NRMP must have their scores by the time the Match results are published (usually mid-March).
-If results not received or failed exam, then you must use the J-1.
+- Passing score on USMLE Step 1, Step 2, and Step 3 - o Please note: Step 3 is not required for graduates of U.S. medical schools - Graduates of Canadian medical schools must pass all 3 steps of USMLE.
+Canadian examinations are not recognized for H-1B purposes. - Applicants participating in the NRMP must have their USMLE Step 3 scores by April 30.
+If results are not received or you failed the exam, then you must use the J-1.
 Cleveland Clinic will not wait for a re-test or for delayed score reports. - Valid ECFMG Certificate - Training certificate or permanent license issued by the State Medical Board of Ohio